 He spent the final months of the war in a one-man Henschel Hs129 ground-attack aircraft, flying low-level missions on the eastern front, bombing and strafing the Russians as they advanced toward his home city, Berlin.

 Kurt was only twenty years old when the war ended.
 He was captured by the Red Army and spent a year in a Russian prison camp inside the Polish border, almost starving to death.
-Then he was ordered into a train filled with prisoners headed east, deeper into Russia, probably en route to a Siberian gulag where few survived.
+Then he was ordered into a train filled with prisoners headed east, deeper into Russia, probably en route to a Siberian gulag, where few would survive.

 After the War

 Kurt spent the rest of his life in a very steady fashion, a model German citizen.
 His uncle found him a job as a mechanic for the Berlin Transit Authority, servicing the engines in city buses, and he remained there until his retirement.
 He married the former Gerda Kernchen and raised two sons.
-(To read the story of Gerda’s terrible wartime experiences, click: The Bombing of Berlin).
+(Read the story of Gerda’s terrible wartime experiences here: The Bombing of Berlin).

 Like many German veterans, and indeed veterans of all nationalities, Kurt never spoke of the war.
 Although he lived just a three-hour drive away, even after the border between East and West Germany opened up in 1990, he never visited Peenemünde again.